MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

 #### Specify existing users
 By default, the **installmobilefirstadmin** Ant task creates users:

-* On WebSphere® Application Server Liberty to define a Liberty administrator for the JMX communication.
+* On WebSphere  Application Server Liberty to define a Liberty administrator for the JMX communication.
 * On any application server, to define a user that is used for the communication with the live update service.

 To use an existing user instead of creating new user, you can do the following operations: